 Dr. Naidu will explain your options for your breast revision and whether you are a good candidate.
 Your candidacy for breast revision depends on your anatomy and goals, as well as the decisions made during your primary surgery.
 Dr. Naidu will fully answer your questions and address your concerns.
 Dr. Naidu will never pressure you to have surgery.

 If you decide to proceed with breast implant revision surgery, you will have a second consultation with Dr. Naidu in our NYC office.
 At this appointment, Dr. Naidu will recommend the best size and style of implants for your revision.
 Implant sizing in conjunction with sizers will be done to select a size and shape with which you are comfortable.
-She will describe your surgery in detail, so that you know exactly what to expect.
+She will describe your surgery in greater detail, so that you know exactly what to expect.
 Paperwork for surgery will also be completed at this visit.

 Depending on your medical history, Dr. Naidu may advise you to discontinue certain medications prior to surgery.
 If you are a smoker, you must not smoke for eight weeks before or after your breast revision.
 For your safety, Dr. Naidu will request the medical records from your primary surgery if they are available.
 Prior to surgery you will be required to obtain routine blood work and preoperative clearance from your primary medical doctor.
 Dr. Naidu may also order additional screening tests, including a mammogram.

-Your options for new implants include saline implants, which are filled with sterile salt water; the Ideal® Implant, which is a saline implant with a series of nested shells for a natural feel; silicone gel-filled implants; and cohesive silicone gel implants, also known as “gummy bear” or “form stable” implants, which have an anatomic or tear-drop shape.
+Your options for new implants include saline implants, which are filled with sterile salt water; the Ideal® Implant, which is a saline implant with a series of nested shells; silicone gel-filled implants; and cohesive silicone gel implants, also known as “gummy bear” or “form stable” implants, which have an anatomic or tear-drop shape.

 The specific implant size and shape will be determined based on your preference and your anatomy.
 In almost all cases, the implants are placed beneath the pectoralis muscle to provide better coverage, improve mammographic visualization, and decrease the risk of capsular contracture.